 Chile became a Party to the WHO Framework Convention on Tobacco Control on September 11, 2005.

-Tobacco Packaging and Labeling: The Ministry of Health has issued two sets of warnings.
-Each set contains two pictorial warnings, one to be placed on 50 percent of the front of the package and one to be placed on 50 percent of the back of the package.
+The Ministry of Health has issued four pairs of pictorial health warnings.
+Each pair contains two warnings, one to be placed on 50 percent of the front of the package and one to be placed on 50 percent of the back of the package.
 The warnings are to be placed on the lower part of each surface.
-Each of the two sets of warnings must appear on an equal number of tobacco packages over a 24-month period.
+Each of the pairs must appear on an equal number of tobacco packages over a 12-month period.
 Misleading terms such as “light” and “low tar” are prohibited on tobacco packaging, but other misleading packaging (e.g., colors, numbers, and symbols) is not prohibited.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.

 No decision found